Table of Contents

 - People trust any content created by fans, customers, or employees compared to that directly created by companies.

 - UGC’s strategy is very cost-effective and gives a high return on investment.
+So basically, user-generated content ROI is pretty high.

 - People consider UGC content to be more authentic and are more willing to purchase after consuming such content.